 At an introductory meeting I may ask about your current personal, social, financial and medical circumstances.
 I may also ask about your background and family history, as well as the issues which are affecting you now.
 I require this information so that we can decide about my offer of psychotherapy to you and so that I can manage the service I provide for you.

-I am required by my insurer to retain a record of this introductory meeting, including: the date and time we met, some details on the issues brought, as well as, if relevant, details on any therapeutic work done in the session.
-I will also keep a note of your name, but this will be kept separate from the aforementioned record.
+I will keep a record of our initial meeting together, including: the date and time we met, some details on the issues brought, as well as, if relevant, details on any therapeutic work done in the session.
+I will also keep a note of your name and contact email/number, but these will be kept separate from the aforementioned record.
 All data is stored in password encrypted files on a password authenticated device and/or password protected cloud service.
 It is assumed that in proceeding to an introductory meeting that you consent to my collecting your data in the manner described here, as well as to (where relevant) sections 3, 4, 5, 6 and 7 below.

 2.3 On Going Sessions

 If we proceed to weekly therapy appointments following the introductory meeting, then I will request that we both sign my general terms document, available on my Starting Therapy page.
 Proceeding to weekly therapy appointments together is also assumed